Let’s face it, you know about The Taj Mahal.

 That’s the magic of The Taj Mahal.

 Everyone comes with somewhat of a preconceived notion of the Taj Mahal, but no one is ever ready to take in its grandness as soon as it becomes visible through the arch of the Main Gate.
-A walk though the well maintained gardens with fountains – bringing some respite during Indian summers; the closer you get to this labour of love, the more evident do the intricacies of the handiwork done on the marble impress you.
+A walk through the well-maintained gardens with fountains – bringing some respite during Indian summers; the closer you get to this labour of love, the more evident do the intricacies of the handiwork done on the marble impress you.

 The architecture of this mausoleum is awe inspiring and the fact that it comes with a back story that is filled with intrigue and is often mysterious about certain aspects makes it all the more special.
 But it is not just the Taj that impresses, rather the entire complex with its location next to the often dried up river Yamuna, the minarets that corner the main monument, the mosque and the guesthouse on the west and the east, the gardens and pools, all add to the enchanting beauty of this wonder of the world.